WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ## registerAdBeacon

 A similar API was initially discussed here: https://github.com/WICG/turtledove/issues/99 for reporting clicks.
 The idea is that the buyer and seller side worklets are able to register a URL with the browser in their reportWin and reportResult APIs.
-A beacon will be sent to the registered URL when events are reported by the fenced frame via reportEvent.
+The registered URL is required to be attested for Protected Audience API.
+Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).
+If the URL is attested for Protected Audience API, a beacon will be sent to the registered URL when events are reported by the fenced frame via reportEvent.
+Otherwise the beacon will not be sent.

 ### Parameters